JoshuaViera/TableViewController-Tutorial/README.md

-## TableViewController Tutorial
+## Table View Controller Tutorial

 ## Objective

-This app is built to demonstrate adding a UITableViewController to your app add static UITableViewCell's.
-This feature is similar to achieveing the look of a Settings screen similar to the iPhone Settings screen.
-In such a table view the cells are pre-determined so static cells are used.
+This app is built to demonstrate adding a UITableViewController to your app.
+A UITableViewController allows the use of static cells.
+The goal of using static cells is to achieve the look of a Settings screen similar to the iPhone Settings screen.
+In such a table view the cells are pre-determined so static cells are ideal.

-Drag a Table View Controller onto your Main.storyboard
+Drag a **Table View Controller** onto your Main.storyboard

 <p align="center">
 <img src="https://github.com/alexpaul/TableViewController-Tutorial/blob/master/Images/drag-table-view-controller.png" width="1080" height="624" />